weld-io/screenshooter/README.md

 ## How to run it

 1. Install dependencies: `yarn`
-2. Start Screenshooter with `yarn start`
+2. Start Screenshooter with `yarn dev`

 ![Codeship build status](https://www.codeship.io/projects/2fe0e610-b368-0131-9eae-664e1beed1ef/status)

 ## How to use it

-Browser: Open your favorite browser and take a screenshot like this: `http://localhost:3337/?url=https://ljugare.com`
+Browser: Open your favorite browser and take a screenshot like this: `http://localhost:3337/?url=https://www.google.com`

 Embed a screenshot directly into an HTML `img` tag: